Gran Premio Asociación Latinoamericana de Jockey Clubes e Hipódromos: History

 In 1980, the newly formed Latin American Association of Jockey Clubs and Racecourses (Asociación Latinoamericana de Jockey Clubes e Hipódromos), consisting of the Jockey Club de Buenos Aires, Jockey Club Brasileiro, Jockey Club de São Paulo, Club Hípico de Santiago, Hipódromo Chile, Jockey Club del Perú, Jockey Club de Montevideo, and Jockey Club de Venezuela, met and began planning an international race among them, rotating between the member racecourses, that eventually became the Gran Premio Latinoamericano.
 Mexico, Panama, and Puerto Rico later joined the Association, and in 2012 the Association was integrated into OSAF, the South American Organization for the Development of Thoroughbreds (Organización Sudamericana de Fomento del Sangre Pura de Carrera).

 The Gran Premio Latinoamericano was first run in 1981 at Hipodromo Nacional de Maroñas.
 From 2000 to 2003, the race was not run due to a lack of money, but has been continuously run since 2004.
 The race has been sponsored by Longines since 2014.
-In 2016, the race was established as a race open to any horse originating from any country, and the first time that doping control was performed in a reference lab as recognized by the International Federation of Horseracing Authorities (IFHA).
+In 2016, the race was established as a race open to any horse originating from any country and was the first time that doping control was performed in a reference lab as recognized by the International Federation of Horseracing Authorities (IFHA).

 The greatest number of entries to run in the race is 18, first in 1986 and again in 2020.
+All but five of the winners were bred in the country they represented, with the exceptions being Good Report in 2007 (Argentina-bred, ran for Uruguay), Deepak in 2008 (USA-bred, ran for Peru), Lideris in 2014 (USA-bred, ran for Peru), Aero Trem in 2021 (Brazilian-bred, ran for Uruguay), and Manyuz in 2024 (USA-bred, ran for Peru).

 The 2006 running was the first time the race was simulcasted in North America, with Laurel Park serving as the hub.

+The 2010 edition, run at Club Hípico de Santiago in Chile, was postponed until September due to an earthquake.

 In 2018, Chilean horses were not allowed to take part in the Gran Premio Latinoamericano due to a temporary ban on importing Chilean horses into the hosting country of Uruguay on account of a contagious disease outbreak at a Chilean training center.

 Due to the COVID-19 pandemic, the 2020 edition of the race was in doubt and finally run behind closed doors as part of the last day of racing in Argentina for five months.
 The 2021 was initially set to run at Hipódromo de Monterrico, but was instead moved to Hipódromo de Maroñas and run in October instead of its usual March date, in front of a crowd of spectators limited to 3,500 fully vaccinated people.

+Discussions were held about hosting the 2021 edition in North America for the first time, at Gulfstream Park.

 In 2021, all three Uruguayan entries were owned, trained, and ridden by Brazilians, with the only Uruguayan professional involved being Héctor Fabián Lazo, jockey of the Chilean entry Win Here.